xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

 If we run `fastlane prebuild`, it will connect to iOS Member Center and download the profiles for the app indicated by its bundle id in the `Appfile`.
 Additionally we have to pass the password to it, to make this work with Xcode bots we pass it through the environment variable `FASTLANE_PASSWORD`. `sigh` will attempt to store the password in the keychain and try to access it later if no password was provided, but this won't work when running from a bot's trigger.
-Triggers commands have no access to bot user's keychain, I tried by unlocking it before run sigh without luck:
+Triggers commands have no access to bot user's keychain, I tried by unlocking it before run sigh as shown below without luck:

 {% highlight shell %}
 # Try to unlock the keychain to be accessed by fastlane actions